oasis-tcs/openc2-tc-ops/Documentation-Norms.md

   > announced that Draw.io is being renamed to diagrams.net.
 The
   > new home page is
   > [www.diagrams.net](https://www.diagrams.net/).
 For now,
-  > draw.io redirects to diagrams.net.)
+  > draw.io redirects to diagrams.net, and the site still uses
+  > <filename>.drawio.png as the default format for saving files
+  > locally.)

 * **[Tables